 In September 2006, the FASB issued SFAS 157, Fair Value Measurements.
 SFAS 157 defines fair value, establishes a framework for measuring fair value and expands disclosures about fair value measurements.
-The requirements of SFAS 157 are effective for financial statements issued for fiscal years beginning after November 15, 2007.
+In February 2008, the FASB issued FSP SFAS 157-2 which deferred the requirements of SFAS 157 to financial statements issued for fiscal years beginning after November 15, 2008.
 The Company does not believe that adoption of SFAS 157 will have a material effect on its financial statements.